chiefbiiko/bwt/README.md

 `ownSecretKey` is the secret key of the issuing peer's key pair.

-`peerPublicKey` must be the peer public key object of the party that the to-be-generated tokens are meant for.
+`peerPublicKey` must be the peer public key object of the peer that the to-be-generated tokens are meant for.

 `createStringify` zeros the secret key buffer after computing the shared secret with the indicated peer.
 Just be aware that `createStringify` clears `ownSecretKey`.